GrandadEvans/inertiajs-tables-laravel-query-builder--bootstrap/README.md

 * The `InteractsWithQueryBuilder` mixin has been removed and is no longer needed.
 * The `Table` component no longer needs the `filters`, `search`, `columns`, and `on-update` properties.
-* When using a custom `thead` or `tbody` slot, you need to provide [the styling](https://github.com/protonemedia/inertiajs-tables-laravel-query-builder/blob/c8e21649ad372d309eeb62a8f771aa4c7cd0089e/js/Tailwind2/Table.vue#L1) manually.
+* When using a custom `thead` or `tbody` slot, you need to provide [the styling](https://github.com/grandadevans/inertiajs-tables-laravel-query-builder--bootstrap/blob/c8e21649ad372d309eeb62a8f771aa4c7cd0089e/js/Tailwind2/Table.vue#L1) manually.
 * When using a custom `thead`, the `showColumn` method has been renamed to `show`.
 * The `setTranslations` method is no longer part of the `Pagination` component, but should be imported.
 * The templates and logic of the components are not separated anymore.
 Use slots to inject your own implementations.

-## v2.1 Roadmap
+## v2.3 Roadmap

+* Switching to Vite
+* Switching styles to Bootstrap
 * Boolean filters
 * Date filters
 * Date range filters